 So if you plan to spend a decent amount of time visiting the historically important Centro district, you may want to consider choosing a neighborhood that’s within or near to the walled city (or otherwise carefully plan your excursions to make the most of your taxi fare).

-Where to stay in Cartagena de Indias: best areas and neighborhoods
+Where to stay in Cartagena de Indias: best areas

 There’s a lot to do here, and picking the right place to stay in Cartagena can have a major impact on the quality of your time in Colombia.
 Below we outline some of the top areas in Cartagena to stay.